EducationalTestingService/nn-compound-sentiment/README.md

 ## Data Format

-Each of the 13 colums are explained in the table below.
+Each of the 13 columns in `lexicon.csv` are explained in the table below.

 | **column name** | **explanation**                                                 | **example**          |
 |-------------|-------------------------------------------------------------|------------------|